openshift-psap/specfem-client/documentation/specfem_client/specfem_blog.md

 Building the Base Image
 -----------------------

-In the first stage of the build process, we build the base image, where we install all the necessary packages.
+In the first stage of the build process, the Go client builds the base image, which contains all the necessary packages.
 This is done with an OpenShift [`BuildConfig`], where we inject:
 1. a Containerfile based on Red Hat [UBI] (requires a [container entitlement]) (otherwise based on Ubuntu)